64kramsystem/saveriomiroddi.github.io/_posts/2018-05-29-Remotely-wiping-the-disks-of-a-headless-linux-server.md

 mount --bind /proc /mnt/proc    # if /proc is not mirrored, after wiping, the system will crash
 ```

-The `xenial` Ubuntu version is required for the `status=progress` dd option.
-The package `bsdmainutils` includes hexdump, used later for inspection.
+The `xenial` Ubuntu version is required for the `status=progress` dd option; the package `bsdmainutils` includes `hexdump`, used later for inspection.

-Switch to it!:
+Now, switch to the temporary environment!:

 ```sh
 chroot /mnt